 These data-driven innovations certainly help smooth out the holiday travel experience, but there’s a bigger lesson at hand: That it pays to be ready for the unexpected all year round.

-Holiday travel spikes aren’t unlike seasonal spikes in other industries.
+Holiday and summer travel spikes aren’t unlike seasonal spikes in other industries.
 Whether you’re in SaaS, travel, e-commerce, or financial services, having a modern infrastructure that can stand up to massive spikes is key to avoiding diminished customer experience or, worse, outages.

 Explore Evergreen//One™ and learn how consumption-based storage as a service can deliver financial flexibility and operational simplicity during unpredictable times.